Introduction To The Time Series Model

 There are a variety of time series models that can be used in different fields, depending on the type of data that is being analyzed.
 Some common examples include:

 - ARIMA (Arbitrary Impulse Response Modeling): Used for modeling time series data that exhibit seasonality and non-linearity.

 - Exponential Smoothing: Used for estimating future values of a time series by smoothing out the data to see the underlying trend.

 - State Space Models: Used for modeling time series data that exhibit non-linearity and/or feedback loops.

 Each type of time series model has its own strengths and weaknesses, and it is important to choose the right model for the data that is being analyzed.
 In some cases, it may be necessary to use more than one type of time series model in order to get a complete picture of the data.

-In finance, time series models are used to forecast future market behavior based on past market behavior.
+In corporate finance, time series are used to forecast future market behavior based on past market behavior.
 It is possible that a company may want to invest in stocks that have historically been on an upward trend - after all, what goes up must come down.

 In healthcare, a linear regression model can be used to create forecasts by estimating coefficients using historical data.
 This is done in an attempt to predict future events, such as how many patients will be admitted to the hospital on a given day.
-Time series models can also be used to predict patient outcomes by taking into account factors such as the amount of care that has been provided in the past.
+Time series analysis can also be used to predict patient outcomes by taking into account factors such as the amount of care that has been provided in the past.